Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: INTRODUCTION

 \subsection{Related Surveys in the Literature}

-FL has attracted numerous interests and has been implemented in diverse applications across many areas \cite{[4.6],[4.7],[4.8],[4.9]}.
-Various works were proposed to enhance the FL architecture, solve accompanied challenges, and optimise its performance.
+FL has attracted numerous interests and has been implemented in diverse applications across many areas.
 Notably, several surveys have been published since the advent of the FL algorithm.
-Table \ref{RefWorks} summarises these surveys and

-highlights their significance.
+Table \ref{RefWorks} summarises these surveys and highlights their significance.
 Here we outline the surveys in chronological order based on the publication date.
-The work in \cite{[3]} categorises the FL system into three categories, namely, vertical, horizontal, and federated transfer learning (FTL), and discusses the privacy techniques used in FL.
-The authors in \cite{[9.14]} highlight the need to implement ML at the wireless network edge in order to facilitate reliable and low-latency communication, which is necessary for intelligent services and time-sensitive applications.
+The work in \cite{[3]} categorises the FL systems into three categories, namely, vertical, horizontal, and federated transfer learning (FTL), and discusses the privacy techniques used in FL.
+The authors in \cite{[9.14]} highlight the need to implement ML at the wireless network edge to facilitate reliable and low-latency communication.
 They explore the key building blocks of ML that allow for the transition from centralised, cloud-based model training to decentralised training techniques such as FL.
-Furthermore, a thorough investigation of technical and theoretical frameworks of several case studies illustrates the importance of edge intelligence for beyond 5G (B5G) networks.
-Later, Kairouz \emph{et al.} \cite{[2.1]} introduce recent advances in FL by discussing techniques used to improve the FL efficiency, explaining the methods used to preserve user data privacy, and how to make FL algorithm robust against attacks.
-The authors in \cite{[2.5]} discuss possible threats and attacks, and highlight their implications to future FL algorithms, whereas \cite{[2.6]} discusses FL properties and associated challenges in comparison to the traditional distributed data centre computing.
+Furthermore, a thorough investigation of the technical and theoretical frameworks of several case studies illustrates the importance of edge intelligence for beyond 5G (B5G) networks.
+Later, Kairouz \emph{et al.} \cite{[2.1]} introduce recent advances in FL by discussing techniques used to improve FL efficiency, explaining the methods used to preserve user data privacy, and how to make FL algorithms robust against attacks.
+The authors in \cite{[2.5]} discuss possible threats and attacks, and highlight their implications to future FL algorithms, whereas \cite{[2.6]} discusses FL properties and associated challenges in comparison to traditional distributed data centre computing.
 Du \emph{et al.} \cite{[2.7]} outline the importance and technical challenges of implementing FL in vehicular IoT networks.
-Further, three applications of FL in 5G networks: edge computing and caching, spectrum management, and 5G core network are discussed in \cite{[2.8]}.